panicbit/vscode-cargo/README.md

 # Cargo

-Integration with Rusts package manager Cargo
+Integration with cargo and cargo tools

 ## Features